omar-kamal-elkhabbaty/indeed-clone/README.md

 Please ensure that your code follows the existing code style and conventions.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 This project is inspired by the popular job search website Indeed.
 Special thanks to the Bootstrap and SCSS communities for their excellent tools and resources.

 ## Contact

-If you have any questions, issues, or suggestions regarding this project, please feel free to contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, issues, or suggestions regarding this project, please feel free to contact the project maintainer at (mailto:omar.muhammed.kamal@gmail.com).

 Happy coding!